 Prior expectations interact with discourse values in predictable ways.
 Only signals that the actual scalar magnitude falls short of the expected scalar magnitude: whether this is a good or bad thing depends on the kind of scale involved.
 When the scale in question tends towards a magnitude whose realization is preferred, then meeting expectations is a value, and falling lower than expectations violates this value.
 Thus your colleague could have followed (62) with a sad emoji.
 When the scale in question tends towards a magnitude whose realization is dispreferred, then falling lower than expectations is a value, and meeting them violates this value.
-For example, "I only lost \$30,000 this discourse value and promotion structure.
+For example, "I only lost \$30,000 this week."
+Generally speaking, the introduction of only will turn a value-promoting proposition into a value-flouting proposition, and vice versa.